dmccreary/microsims/docs/sims/sphere/index.md

 * P5.js has a function that builds textures
 * You just need to generate a 2D pattern to use that texture.

+## Extending the Lesson

+* Add a drop shadow to the ball
+* Place axis lines in the background
+* Add a slider to control the speed and size of the sphere

 ## Sample Lesson Plan

 ### Objective